goat farming in India is becoming very popular because It is one of the finest & established livestock management departments in the country.

 The mature Boer Goat male weighs between 110-135 kg (~240-300 lbs) and female between 90 and 100 kg (~200-225 lbs).

 The Saanen dairy goat originated in Switzerland but it is suitable for commercial milk production in India.

-It is a heavy milk-producing goat and usually yields 3-4 percent milkfat this breed can produce 3.8 liters of milk daily, these goats are medium to large in size and the ideal weight of Saanen goat male is 70-90kg and for female 60-70kg.
+It is a heavy milk-producing goat and usually yields 3-4 percent milkfat this breed can produce 3.8 liters of milk daily, these goats are medium to large in size and the ideal weight of Saanen goat males is 70-90kg and for female 60-70kg.

 It is a native Indian goat breed.
 High productive when it comes to milk and meat, But mostly reared because of the milk.
 The conception rates are high, around 90%.

 Triplets and quadruplets are common.
 Female goats can produce 2-3 liters of milk daily, the average male weight is about 65-90kg, and females about 40-60kg.

 Black Bengal Goat

 Also, read: Poultry Farming in India: Care And Management

 Housing is very important for commercial goat farming in India, but the majority of farmers raise their goats with other livestock animals, this can’t produce optimum production.

 So to start a commercial goat farm it is very important to build a good goat housing system.
 Nowadays Stall feeding is becoming more popular because of its higher production and profit than any other traditional system. while making a goat farm in India you must keep these points in mind